-October, 2004
+October, 2010

-To: The Governor and the General Assembly of the Commonwealth of Pennsylvania The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania Senate
+To: The Governor and the General Assembly of the Commonwealth of Pennsylvania

-The Chairperson and the Minority Chairperson of the Appropriations Committee of the
+The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania Senate

-Pennsylvania House of Representatives The Mayor, the City Council and the Controller of the City of Philadelphia Other Parties Concerned with the Restoration of Financial Stability of and Achieving Balanced Budgets for the City of Philadelphia
+The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania House of Representatives The Mayor, the City Council and the Controller of the City of Philadelphia Other Parties Concerned with the Maintenance of Financial Stability of and Achieving Balanced Budgets for the City of Philadelphia

-As the Pennsylvania Intergovernmental Cooperation Authority ("PICA") marks its thirteenth anniversary, we are pleased to provide you with this Annual Report for the fiscal year ended June 30, 2004 ("FY2004").
-In 1991, the City of Philadelphia ("City") faced a deficit of \$137 million, a lagging capital investment program, and lacked a coherent fiscal planning mechanism.
-Although the City ended FY2004 with a technical deficit, the City projects a balanced budget for the next five years, a stronger capital replacement and maintenance program, and the continued success of the annual Five-Year Financial Plan required by PICA.
-Though the City faces challenges, including a struggling Philadelphia Gas Works, and an underperforming Pension Fund, we remain confident in PICA's ability to help the City maintain a positive fiscal outlook.
+As the Pennsylvania Intergovernmental Cooperation Authority ("PICA") marks its Nineteenth anniversary, we are pleased to provide you with this Annual Report for the fiscal year ended June 30, 2010 ("FY2010").
+This economic upheaval of the past years led to the greatest threat to the City of Philadelphia's ("City") fiscal stability since PICA's creation in 1991, when the City faced a deficit of \$137 million, and lacked a coherent fiscal planning mechanism.
+Though the City was required to make a second round of cuts and certain revenue enhancements, the City projects positive fund balances for the next five years, a result in part of the continued success of the annual Five-Year Financial Plan required by PICA.
+While the City faces challenges which are being exacerbated by the struggling national economy we remain confident in PICA's ability to help the City maintain a positive fiscal outlook.

-Even after thirteen years, PICA continues to have a significant role in the ongoing City financial recovery.
-FY2004 activity included (1) the approval of a Five-Year Financial Plan for Fiscal Years 2005 through 2009 which anticipates balanced budgets and tax reductions in each component year; (2) monitoring Five-Year Financial Plan compliance; (3) continuing review and monitoring of the City's operations; (4) oversight as to utilization of remainder moneys borrowed by PICA for City capital projects, productivity enhancements and indemnity costs (deficit reduction); and (5) service as the primary independent source of objective information and opinion for the benefit of the citizens of the City and the Commonwealth as well as for the media, the financial community and other outside observers.
+Even after nineteen years, PICA continues to have a significant role in the ongoing City financial recovery.
+FY2010 activity included: (1) working with the City to help it respond to the fiscal challenges presented by the recession; (2) consideration of a Five-Year Financial Plan for Fiscal Years 2011 through 2015 which anticipates balanced budgets in each component year; (4) monitoring Five-Year Financial Plan compliance; (5) publication of issues papers on the key fiscal challenges facing the City; (6) continuing review and monitoring of the City's operations; (7) oversight as to utilization of remainder moneys borrowed by PICA for City capital projects, productivity enhancements and indemnity costs; and (8) service as the primary independent source of objective financial information and opinion for the benefit of the citizens of the City and the Commonwealth as well as for the media, the financial community and other outside observers.